-- Identify the main ideas and themes in a text. - Discuss words and phrases that capture the reader's interest and imagination. - Predict what might happen from details stated and implied. - Retrieve and record information from nonfiction. - Ask questions to improve their understanding of a text. - Identify how language, structure and presentation contribute to meaning. - Answer questions related to texts using literal, inferential and applied knowledge comprehension skills.
+- Recite and know by heart a range of texts using Talk for Writing techniques - Identify the main ideas and themes in a text - Discuss words and phrases that capture the reader's interest and imagination. - Predict what might happen from details stated and implied. - Retrieve and record information from nonfiction. - Ask questions to improve their understanding of a text. - Identify how language, structure and presentation contribute to meaning. - Answer questions related to texts using literal, inferential and applied knowledge comprehension skills.

-- use when writing an instructional text.

-- Complete written and verbal comprehension activities.

-- Guided reading activities will be planned and implemented on rotation with

-- Computer based reading activities

-- Phonics and sentence building games

-- Opportunities for free reading and writing

-- Teacher led groups focusing on reading, retelling, comprehension and inference.
+- and poetry and persuasive writing. - Retrieve information from non-fiction to use when writing an instructional text. - Complete written and verbal comprehension activities. - Guided reading activities will be planned and implemented on rotation with - Computer based reading activities - Phonics and sentence building games - Opportunities for free reading and writing - Teacher led groups focusing on reading, retelling, comprehension and inference.